 Rodin’s Eve shown next to The Gates of Hell in The B. Gerald Cantor Rodin Sculpture Garden at Stanford University

-Unlike many contemporary interpretations of this theme, which present Eve either before the fall in enchanting innocence or as temptress, Rodin depicts Eve after she has eaten the fruit of knowledge, frozen in the moment of irreversible downfall.
+Unlike many contemporary interpretations of this theme, which present Eve either before the Fall in enchanting innocence or as a temptress, Rodin depicts Eve after she has eaten the fruit of knowledge, frozen in the moment of irreversible downfall.
 Aware of her own nudity for the first time, Eve shields her body, turning inward upon herself, face lowered and thighs locked in a gesture that simultaneously expresses the acceptance of her guilt and a rejection of the consequences to come.

 ‘[she] seems to be enfolded in her arms, with hands turned outwards as if to push away everything, even her own changing body,’ wrote Rainer Maria Rilke, who worked with Rodin from 1905 to 1906 and was for many years a neighbour in the subdivided Hotel Biron.
+(Rilke, 1946, p.
+45)

 Moved by Rodin’s ability to express the subject’s inner turmoil through the subtleties of posture and composition, Rilke wrote, “That Eve… stands with head sunk deeply into the shadow of the arms that draw together over the breast like those of a freezing woman.
 The back is rounded, the nape of the neck almost horizontal.
 She bends forward as though listening over her own body in which a new future begins to stir.
 And it is as though the gravity of this future weighed upon the senses of the woman and drew her down from the freedom of life into the deep, humble service of motherhood.”
+(Rilke, 1946, p.
+43).

 The depiction of Adam and Eve after the Fall, and portrayals of biblical sin in general, have been immensely popular subjects throughout Art History.
-The artistic inspiration for both the figures of Adam and Eve and for The Gates of Hell led Rodin back to the art of Lorenzo Ghiberti, Michelangelo and Masaccio.
+The artistic inspiration for both the figures of Adam and Eve and for The Gates of Hell led Rodin back to the works of Lorenzo Ghiberti, Michelangelo and Masaccio.
 Rodin drew considerable inspiration from Renaissance Masters during his trip to Italy in 1876.
 The composition of Rodin’s Eve owes a debt to the cowering pose of Michelangelo’s Eve in the Sistine chapel, and the force of emotion and protective posture of Masaccio's Expulsion in the Brancacci Chapel.

 Lorenzo Ghiberti, Gates of Paradise, gilded bronze doors, 1425–52, Baptistery of San Giovanni, Florence.